 – Additional specialties they’ve picked up in response to the pandemic

-As an example of a 3PL developing new specialties, FreightCenter has become experts at shipping hand sanitizer, which has sharpened our skills in the area of hazardous shipments.
-Other areas where we’ve seen a significant increase include temperature-controlled food products, medical products, and eCommerce shipments.
+As an example of a 3PL developing new specialties, FreightCenter has become an expert at shipping hand sanitizer, which has sharpened our skills in the area of hazardous shipments.
+Other places where we’ve seen a significant increase include temperature-controlled food products, medical supplies, and e-commerce shipments.
 You want to have a skilled partner at your side.

 Shipping Strategy With FreightCenter

 Developing your phased shipping strategy now is the best way to ensure that you are prepared for every stage of recovery.
-Need help developing your strategy?
+Need help creating your strategy?
 FreightCenter can help.
-Don’t wait, contact us today, get your free quote, or call us at 800.716.7608.
+Don’t wait – contact us today to get your free quote or call us at 800.716.7608.